codeandtheory/ysidemenu-ios/README.md

 Dependencies
 ----------

-Y—SideMenu depends upon our [Y—CoreUI](https://github.com/yml-org/ycoreui) and [Y—MatterType](https://github.com/yml-org/ymattertype) frameworks (both also open source and Apache 2.0 licensed).
+Y—SideMenu depends upon our [Y—CoreUI](https://github.com/yml-org/ycoreui)framework (which is also open source and Apache 2.0 licensed).

 Installation
 ----------